VasyaIT/ContractApp/README.md

 # React + Vite

-## This is a project for sending jettons to the TON blockchain network
+## This is a project for sending jettons in the TON blockchain network

 ## Start
 ```sh